This post may contain affiliate links.

 4. Find Your Favorite Javelina

 There is Javelina artwork on display throughout Uptown Sedona and we always have fun looking at them while walking around the area.
 Local artists were asked to create these one of a kind statues and they are scattered throughout the city.
 We even spotted them at the ranger station outside of town.
-Our favorite javelinas from our last visit was the Hawaiian themed pair pictured above, but there are quite a few to choose from.
+One of our favorite javelinas is the Hawaiian themed pair pictured above, but there are quite a few to choose from.

 5. Conquer Broken Arrow Trail